 Interdependence: We Need to Talk

-Wayne McGregor is appearing at Interdependence: We Need to Talk About Technology on Sat 8 July, one of six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.
+Wayne McGregor appeared at Interdependence: We Need to Talk About Technology on Sat 8 July, one of six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.